JanaarthanaHarri/fundgalaxy-api/README.md

 # fundgalaxy-api

-  Get recommendations for investors and companies.
+  API created for Fundgalaxy project to get recommendations for investors and companies.